shaswata09/readit/README.md

 Note:

 The training and dataset wasn’t uploaded due to github file size limitation.
 Please download a dataset from MNIST or wherever you feel free and then train it(code is already written to train and test network).
 You might need to change codes for your respective data.
-There are other programs “generate_test_file, generate_train_file, ... etc” (you can find these in “strt_prog” directory) wriiten to genetrate your dataset file in .pkl format.
+There are other programs “generate_test_file, generate_train_file, ... etc” (you can find these in “strt_prog” directory) written to genetrate your dataset file in .pkl format.